 International Scientific Collaboration

-RII is engaged in international partnership with WHO, academic institutions, and organizations from USA, UK, Finland, Austria, China, Vietnam, Kazakhstan and other countries.
+RII is engaged in international partnership with WHO, academic institutions, and organizations from USA, UK, Finland, Austria, China, Kazakhstan and other countries.
 The partnership involves joint projects and agreements on influenza surveillance, molecular virology, genetic engineering, influenza diagnostic tools improvement, construction and development of novel influenza vaccines and therapeutic medicines.
 Joint scientific expeditions, materials research analysis, exchange of strains, specialists and information are conducted.

 The Institute, designated as a WHO National Centre, contributes to the WHO Global Influenza Programme and European Influenza Surveillance Network in the framework of fruitful collaboration with WHO National and Collaborating Centres and EuroWHO.
 It analyses epidemic situation in Russia and submits the results into the FluNet and EuroFlu databases.
 These investigations help to expand and enhance both national and global influenza surveillance networks.